globXblog/globXblog.github.io/README.md

 Files used to build the website <https://globxblog.github.io/> with the [blogdown](https://bookdown.org/yihui/blogdown/) R package.

-The served static files are folder /docs/
+The served static files are in folder /docs/